 There are 33 monitoring sites measuring B[a]P concentrations in the UK.
 These monitors collect samples of particulate matter from the air (PM{10} - Particulate Matter of size fraction up to 10 microns in aerodynamic diameter).
 Samples are analysed to determine the concentrations of 21 individual PAHs, including B[a]P, and concentrations of B[a]P assessed against the target value.
-More information on the UK monitoring of pollutants covered by the Air Quality Standards Regulations 2010 can be found on UK-Air 5,6 .
+More information on the UK monitoring of pollutants covered by the Air Quality Standards Regulations 2010 can be found on UK-Air ^{5,6}.

-5 http://uk-air.defra.gov.uk/assets/documents/annualreport/air pollution uk 2016 issue 1.pdf
+5 http://uk-air.defra.gov.uk/library/annualreport/index